 There may be fewer insects, but no one's done the research into how many plants, planted how close together, would be effective in repelling insects to any great extent, says Pennisi.
 One of the best things people can do to hold down mosquito populations, she advises, is to eliminate any standing water, which is where mosquitoes breed.

-For those who would like to give the natural route a try, we’ve described some easy-to-find herbs readily available at most nurseries that are said to repel mosquitoes and other annoying insects.
+For those who would like to give the natural route a try, we've described some easy-to-find herbs readily available at most nurseries that are said to repel mosquitoes and other annoying insects.
 The smell from fragrant herbs is the result of the distribution of tiny globules that contain oils.
 High temperatures, for example, can cause the globules to become volatile, evaporating the essential oils and turning them into vapors, Pennisi says.
-The many globules on the underside of rosemary leaves (seen at right) are one of the best examples of this.
+The many globules on the underside of rosemary leaves (seen above) are one of the best examples of this.

 We've included our take on ornamental flowers that can help keep plant-attacking insects at bay.
 Keeping your growing areas as insect free as possible will help your vegetable garden stay productive and your ornamental beds attractive.
 In addition, we've included a carnivorous plant that eats insects which you can also include in your eco-friendly insect barrier.